PenthiusX/BareBonesEngine/README.md

 # DiamondPal
-DiamondPal : a software tool to help improve the diamond prospecting industry.
+DiamondPal : a software tool to help improve the diamond prospecting industry This is not the complete project.